 Emailing people This year in history/English class, I read Frankenstein.
 Near the beginning, there was a quote in it that I bookmarked because it immediately reminded me this blog post writted by Austin Kleon.
-(I also talked about him in my last post as the person who made black-out poems the thing they are today.)… Continue reading Life, lately (art award & emailing people & ice-cream)
+(I also talked about him in my last post as the person who made black-out poems the thing they are today.)… Continue reading Life, lately (emailing people & ice-cream & art museum)

 This year, around the time when summer was about to start, I felt the urge to get a haircut.
 It started off when a couple of girls got their hair cut and reminded me that I should probably get one too.
 Also, if I think about it, I usually tend to go for shorter hair… Continue reading Sometimes, all you need is a different conditioner.